gmac/professional-javascript/04_regex/intro_to_regex.md

 ## What are Regular Expressions?

 Regular Expressions provide text searching and replacement capabilities, similar to using the "Find & Replace" (F&R) operation in a word processor.
-However, most common F&R capabilities only support searching for literal sequences...
+However, most common F&Rs only search for literal sequences...

 **Literal sequence match:**
 - Find `"meet"`.